-Section 6 - Ex Parte Communications: Except as otherwise provided in this rule, no party to a proceeding pending before the board or any of its agents shall communicate, or attempt to communicate, with a hearing examiner assigned to the case or with a board member, concerning any issue in the case, without, at the same time, transmitting the same communication to all other parties to the proceeding.
+1.12 EX PARTE COMMUNICATIONS: Except as otherwise provided in this rule, no party to a proceeding pending before this board or any of its agents shall communicate, or attempt to communicate, with a hearing examiner assigned to the case, with the Director, or with a board member, concerning any issue in the case, without, at the same time, transmitting the same communication to all other parties to the proceeding.
 It shall not be a violation of this rule to communicate concerning the status of a case, or to communicate concerning such procedural matters as the location or time of a hearing, the date on which documents are due, or the method of filing.
-It shall not be a violation of this rule for a party to communicate with anyone concerning any rulemaking proceeding of the board, or to communicate with a mediator, or board member at the mediator's or board member's request.
+It shall not be a violation of this rule for a party to communicate with the director during the investigatory phase of a proceeding.
+It shall not be a violation of this rule for a party to communicate with anyone concerning any rulemaking proceeding of the board, or to communicate with the director, a mediator, or board member at the director's, mediator's, or board member's request.

-Section 7 - Disqualification: No board agent, member nor hearing examiner shall decide or otherwise participate in any case or proceeding in which he or she (a) has a financial interest in the outcome; (b) is indebted to any party, or related to any party or any agent or officer of a party by consanguinity within the third degree; (c) has acted on behalf of any party within two years of the commencement of the case or proceeding; or (d) for some other reason or prejudice, he or she cannot fairly or impartially consider the issues in the proceeding.
+1.13 DISQUALIFICATION: No board agent, member nor hearing examiner shall decide or otherwise participate in any case or proceeding in which he or she (a) has a financial interest in the outcome; (b) is indebted to any party, or related to any party or any agent or officer of a party by consanguinity within the third degree; (c) has acted on behalf of any party within two years of the commencement of the case or proceeding; or (d) for some other reason or prejudice, he or she cannot fairly or impartially consider the issues in the proceeding.